 The Federal Trade Commission (FTC) is getting more reports about people pretending to be from the Social Security Administration (SSA) calling to get Social Security numbers and even money.
 Fraudulent calls are quickly becoming more frequent.
-Last year nearly half of all calls to mobile phones were a scam, according to a new report from telecommunications firm First Orion.
+Nearly half of all calls to mobile phones are a scam, according to a report from telecommunications firm First Orion.
 The company analyzed data from more than 50 billion calls over 18 months to get an idea of what they’re calling the “scam-call epidemic”.
 In 2017, 3,200 people reported SSA imposter scams, and lost nearly $210,000, according to the FTC.
 Government imposter scams made up nearly half of the 535,417 imposter scams reported to the FTC in 2018.

 Mobile-originated scams are up over 400 percent from 2017 to 2018.
 In 2017, only 3.7 percent of calls to cell phones were fraudulent.
 In 2018 that number reached 29.2 percent and climbed to 44.6 percent in 2019.

 One popular tactic is “neighborhood spoofing,” in which calls show up as local numbers on your caller ID by matching the first six digits of your number.
 The report estimates that nine in 10 scam calls will come from a familiar area code this year.

 The report also shows that scam calls originating from landlines are decreasing.
 Not only do fewer people use landlines, but mobile scammers have become more technologically sophisticated.
 This year only 24.8 percent of scam calls are predicted to come from landlines — a decrease from 56 percent in 2017.